davytheprogrammer/Website-Traffic-Generator-web-version/README.md

 This tool can be used to generate real (fake) traffic on a specific website (domain).
 It uses the headless browser phantomjs, so that all content will be rendered similar to a real browser, making it hardly to distinguish.
 Can be used to generate traffic for google adsense too

 After visiting a page the tool will randomly select one link from the page and click on it.
 Only links from the same domain are visited.
+As long as you have a chrome driver version matching the version of xhrome you are using, it is a guarantee the program will run

 # Traffic Generator using Selenium and Flask